 |type or t||Matches the following types and shorthand names: function, fn, data, file, spreadsheet, mod, and module|

 |content or c||Searching on contents returns both the matching artifacts, and the lines that match.
 The matching term is shown in bold, and the line number is shown to the left|

 |uses||Accepts a complete qualified or unqualified variable name as a value, and searches for all functions, data initializers and test files that reference that name as a non-local variable.|

 Click the arrow at the right end of the query bar to show the search history.
 A separate search history is kept for the workspace, remote, and process views.

-The fuzzy search dialog can be opened on the main page with Ctrl+P on Windows or ⌘P on a Mac.
+The fuzzy search dialog can be opened on the main page with Ctrl+P on Windows/Linux or ⌘P on a macOS.
 It lets you type in a ‘fuzzy’ query, and shows any artifacts whose name contains the characters in the query, in the correct order, though not necessarily consecutively.
 It allows you to omit characters, so

 mlibdeg would match